Imperial Noble Consort Sunheon

-Imperial Noble Consort Sunheon of the Yeongwol Eom clan (2 February 1854 – 20 July 1911) (순헌황귀비 엄씨) was a consort of the Korean king and emperor Gojong.
-She was given the posthumous title of Sunheon Hwang-Gwi-bi "Sunheon, Imperial Concubine of the Highest Rank".
-Her personal name was Eom Seon-yeong (엄선영, 嚴善英).
+Imperial Noble Consort Sunheon (Korean: 순헌황귀비; 2 February 1854 – 20 July 1911), of the Yeongwol Eom clan (영월 엄씨), personal name was Eom Seon-yeong (엄선영; 嚴善英), was a concubine of Emperor Gojong of Korea.

-Life
+Biography

 Early life

-Eom Seon-yeong was born into the Yeongwol Eom clan on 2 February 1854 to Eom Jin-sam and his wife, Lady Park of the Miryang Park clan.
-She was the eldest daughter and third child of five children.
-Her father served as an officer at Changdeok Palace during the early years of King Gojong's reign.
+Eom Seon-yeong was the eldest daughter and the third of the five children of Eom Jin-sam and his wife, Lady Park of the Miryang Park clan.
+Her father served as an officer at Changdeok Palace during the early years of Gojong's reign.

-Eom was a household servant until she entered the palace at the age of 8 in January 1861.
-She was assigned to serve as a court lady within Gyeongbok Palace.
+Lady Eom entered the palace at the age of 8 in January 1861.
+She was assigned to serve as a maid within Gyeongbok Palace.

-Because her older brothers had died while young, her father had no heir to carry on his lineage.
-Her cousin Eom Jun-won, the second son of her father's older brother Eom Jin-il, was adopted by her father.
+Because her elder brothers had died young, her father had no heir to carry on his lineage.
+Her cousin Eom Jun-won, the second son of her father's elder brother Eom Jin-il, was adopted by her father.
 Eom Jun-won himself had to adopt a son from within their clan.